My Theatre Journey

 Honiefaith

-In the third height of the Corona-Pandemic I was asked to direct the European Premiere of Honiefaith by Monty DiPietro.
-Honiefaith explores the shadowy world of Japanese “hostess clubs” through the eyes of the foreign women who work there.
+During the third wave of the pandemic, I was asked to direct the European premiere of Honiefaith by Monty DiPietro.
+The play explores the world of Japanese “hostess clubs” through the eyes of foreign women working there.

 Reporter Balmori uncovers more of the background of the murder Reporter Balmori uncovers more of the background of the murder (Photo: T. Schlinck)